acss-io/atomizer/docs/guides/dark-mode.md

 ## Optimizing with CSS Variables

 You could further optimize the approaches mentioned above by combining with [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) (a.k.a CSS variables) to manage the color changes via the `prefers-color-scheme` media feature.
-Building off the examples above, you would move the color definitions to an external style sheet managed outside of Atomizer.
+Building off the examples above, you would move the color definitions to an external style sheet managed outside Atomizer.

-The example below defines the default colors in the `:root` block and their `dark` mode overrides via the `prefers-color-scheme` block.
+The example below defines the default colors in the `:root` block, and their `dark` mode overrides via the `prefers-color-scheme` block.

 ```css
 /* define the default colors */